aospm/docs/Qcom smb2.md

 Next, `__pm_stay_awake()` is called if this was a plug-in even to prevent the device from suspending during charge.
 If this was an unplug event, `__pm_relax()` is called instead.

+The property `fake_usb_insertion` is used to deal with the case where a SINK device was attached and the VBUS regulator was enabled.
+Turning on VBUS causes the #USBIN_PLUGIN_IRQ to fire as if a charger was attached, so it should return immediately.

 #### Attach